rickhanlonii/rickhanlonii/README.md

 # About

-Rick Hanlon is a software engineer from Akron, Ohio with a B.S. in Theoretical Mathematics from the University of Akron.
+Ricky is a software engineer from Akron, Ohio with a B.S. in Theoretical Mathematics from the University of Akron.

 ## Links
 - Twitter: https://twitter.com/rickhanlonii